AlAbbas-cloud/sysmon-for-soc-analysts/sections/10-practical-investigations.md

 # 10 - Practical Investigations

-This final section of this [Tryhackme - sysmon](https://tryhackme.com/room/sysmon) room brings together all Sysmon concepts learned throughout the room and applies them to real attack scenarios.
+This final section of this <a href="https://tryhackme.com/room/sysmon" target="_blank" rel="noopener noreferrer">TryHackMe Sysmon Room</a>
+room brings together all Sysmon concepts learned throughout the room and applies them to real attack scenarios.
 Each investigation simulates a real SOC case, requiring you to analyze Sysmon logs, identify attacker behaviour, and reconstruct the intrusion chain.

 The investigations cover: